Key takeaways

 • the antibiotic rifampin (Rifadin)

-Steps you or your doctor may take.
 If you take Abilify tablets with a strong CYP3A4 inducer, your doctor may prescribe a dosage of Abilify that’s higher than usual.

-However, if you need to take a strong CYP3A4 inducer short term (less than 14 days), it will not impact how much Abilify Maintena you receive.
+However, if you need to take a strong CYP3A4 inducer for a short term (less than 14 days), it will not impact how much Abilify Maintena you receive.
 During this time, the level of Abilify Maintena in your body will still be within the range required for treatment.

 If you’d like to learn more about Abilify and strong CYP3A4 inducers, talk with your doctor or pharmacist.